 Training programmes must be normally directed by a certified Diplomate of the ECVDI (the 'Programme Director') or be a holder of an equivalent qualification (i.e. DACVR) if approved by the Credentials Committee and fulfilling the EBVS requirements.
 However, preference will be given to ECVDI Diplomates and training programmes must have at least one ECVDI Diplomate as either a Supervisor or the Director.
-The Programme Director is actively involved in the training programme to ensure adequate direction and is responsible for the administration, continuity and continuing development of the programme.
+The Programme Director is actively involved in the training programme to ensure adequate direction and is responsible for the administration, continuity and continuing development of the programme in general.
+The Programme Director is the link between the College and the residency programme.
 The Programme Director must assign one or more supervisors to the resident.
 Whenever possible the Programme Director is encouraged to attend meetings of the resident and Supervisor(s).